Black & White Ball Frequently Asked Questions

 Masks are required in the San Jose Ballroom for all Black & White Ball lessons and events.
 There will be a designated area just outside of the ballroom with seating where you can take your mask off for refreshment.
 We recommend planning on taking your breaks outside of the ballroom in this designated space.

 Please Note: Mask removal is only for active eating or drinking in the designated space set aside for eating and drinking.
 This designated area is not a general mask-free zone and the general FanimeCon rules for mask wearing still apply.

 What are the demonstrations at the Ball?
 Why do we have them?

 The demonstrations performed at the Black & White Ball have two purposes.
 The first is to give your dancing feet a little break!
 Many people end up staying the entire six hours, so it’s our way of making sure you rest and stay hydrated.
 The second is to give the opportunity to see what live dance performances can be like!

-The demonstrations are performed by our staff, and are a mix of improvised and choreographed performances of varying styles just for you!
+The demonstrations are performed by our staff or special guests, and are a mix of improvised and choreographed performances of varying styles just for you!

 Do I need to bring a dance partner to the lessons/Ball?

 No. You are welcome to bring a partner or come by yourself.

 The lessons will allow plenty of opportunities to rotate partners, so you will be able to meet many dance partners during that time!

 At the Black & White Ball, we will also be hosting several mixers!
 These are great opportunities to meet and dance with many other attendees.